 913-626-6881James Wooldridge is a Great Plains visual storyteller.
-Raised in Kansas City, he is now a summer intern at Deseret News in Salt Lake City and a senior photojournalism student at the University of Nebraska-Lincoln.
-James has interned at the Colorado Springs Gazette and the Lincoln Journal Star.
-He has freelanced for ESPN, the Kansas City Star, the Austin American-Statesman and Hail Varsity Magazine.
+Raised in Kansas City, he is now an intern at the Palm Beach Post and a senior photojournalism student at the University of Nebraska-Lincoln.
+James has interned at Deseret News, the Colorado Springs Gazette and the Lincoln Journal Star.
+He has contributed to Agence France-Presse, ESPN, the Kansas City Star, the Austin American-Statesman and Hail Varsity Magazine.

 Driven by curiosity, James is determined to learn about photography and experience new slices of life.
 His work spans from North Dakota to Nepal, although he enjoys making photos in Nebraska and Kansas City just the same.

 James played an integral role as a photographer for WoundsOfWhiteclay.com, winner of the 2017 Robert F. Kennedy Human Rights Grand Prize.
 His contribution included a illustrative essay about death on the Pine Ridge Reservation, in which he used the creative technique of light painting.